robstoll/atrium/README.md

 - Json assertions (state your wishes in #45)

 ## 0.10.0
-- see if I could further improve error reporting in the IDE with the help of opentest4j exceptions.
+- see if we can further improve error reporting in the IDE with the help of opentest4j exceptions.
 - Generating testing reports in html.
   - generate multiple reports in the same test run.
   - extension for Spek so that reporting includes the `describe`, `it` etc.